k1b3r74rd/vk_avatar-changer/README.md

      You should remember, if you insert group ID, you should put minus in front of ID, like that: group_id = -ID .
      If you put profile ID, you don't need to put minus.

   4. Put your avatars into 'pictures' directory.
+There are already some pics in it, you can delete them if you want.

   5. Start .py file.